sanyassyed/data-engineering-zoomcamp-project/week4/README.md

 * Note: DBT Cloud setting: Settings dbt Cloud will always connect to your warehouse from `52.45.144.63`, `54.81.134.249`, or `52.22.161.231`.
 Make sure to allow inbound traffic from these IPs in your firewall, and include it in any database grants.

+* Dbt Cloud: to build the dbt project in a particular directory, specify the directory in the sub directory.
+For example here I specified the sub-directory as `/week4/ny_taxi_rides_zoomcamp/` and when dbt initialized the project all the initialization happened in this directory.
+[Ref](https://www.youtube.com/watch?v=6zDTbM6OUcs)